stat4701-edav-gps/to-do/README.md

 ##Danny

+* Create 3D version of distributed building height for census block, like the buffer one but with block.

 * Study sample
  * Determine Census Block size range for SQL statement.
  * Update that SQL code for [BigQuery R code.](https://github.com/stat4701-edav-gps/bigrquery/blob/master/BigQuery.R)